rgieseke/textadept-lexers/README.md

 ### Lexers for the Textadept editor

-This repository contains Textadept/Scintillua lexers I have written or contributed to.
-Lexers contained in the current release are kept in the `upstream` branch.
-The `master` branch is what I keep in my
+Lexers for Textadept/Scintillua in my

     ~/.textadept/lexers